radius-project/docs/docs/content/guides/author-apps/kubernetes/how-to-kubernetes-resource/index.md

 Starting log stream...
 ```

-Navigate to the `Container Metadata` tab and the `Environment variables` section which are located near the bottom of the Radius demo webpage, there will be row dedicated to your Kubernetes secret object:
+Open [http://localhost:3000](http://localhost:3000) to view the Radius demo container.
+Then navigate to the `Container Metadata` tab and the `Environment variables` section which are located near the bottom of the Radius demo webpage, there will be row dedicated to your Kubernetes secret object:

 {{< image src="demo-secret-object.png" alt="Screenshot of Radius Demo app `Environment variables section" width="700px" >}}